-If you claim a credit for employing TANF recipients on Form 320, you cannot deduct any wage expense for which you claim the credit.
-If you take this credit, enter the amount of such expenses that you deducted on your federal return.
+If you claim a credit on Form 320 for employing TANF recipients, you cannot deduct any wage expense for which you claim the credit.

+If you take this credit, include the amount of such expenses that you deducted on your federal return.